Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Maryland does not legally mandate drone insurance.
-Commercial operators should carry liability coverage; most clients (especially in government contracting) require $1 million in general liability coverage.
+Maryland does not mandate drone insurance.
+However, commercial clients often require $1 million in general liability coverage.
+Annual premiums for Part 107 operators typically range from $500 to $1,200.

 6